plopezmp/GdR/Ansible GNS3 Lab/README.md

 We pass the inventory file with the `-i` parameter and the playbook file.

-(The GNS3 project can be downloades from link: [https://bit.ly/3Th3z5N](https://bit.ly/3Th3z5N)
+(The GNS3 project can be downloaded from link: [https://bit.ly/3Th3z5N](https://bit.ly/3Th3z5N)